 x-google-marketplace STORAGE_CLASSproperty, customers must choose a Storage Class when they deploy your app from the Cloud Console.
 We recommend adding documentation that guides users to choose an appropriate Storage Class.

 Services and Ingress

-Google Cloud Marketplace cannot predict the network topology and networking controllers in a customer's GKE on-prem cluster, so customers must set up networking that works with their specific configuration.
+Google Cloud Marketplace cannot predict the network topology and networking controllers in a customer's Anthos clusters on VMware cluster, so customers must set up networking that works with their specific configuration.

 The deployer must not create any Ingress resources if the underlying network topology does not support it.
 Depending on the client that your app uses for the deployment, you must modify your app in the following ways:

 If you are using

 kubectland environment variables for your app's configuration, we recommend removing all Ingress resources from your manifests as manifest expansion cannot be modified for different deployment environments.

 If you are using Helm for your configuration, use the